jeffgavornik/Price_et_al/README.md

 Analysis and stimulus-generation code used in Price et al. 2022

 ## Data Download
-Data from the paper (necessary to run the code) can be found in MATLAB format in the Data folder.
-This is pre-processed data, along with the optimal model fit from MbTDR.
+Data from the paper (necessary to run the code) can be found in MATLAB format in the Data folder (SeqRFExp_DataForMbTDR...).
+This is pre-processed data, along with the optimal model fit from MbTDR (SeqRFExp_ModelFitAIC...).
 NWB format forthcoming, with both raw and pre-processed data.

 ## Example Script